PRE-SEQUENCING – COLLECTION

 Depending on the sample type we require larger sample mass to be sent in order to account for troubleshooting steps.
 While we cannot guarantee that we will be able to amplify the amplicons of interest from your samples, we will do our best to work with these samples and troubleshoot where necessary.

-Do I need a second sample to run Short Chain Fatty Acid analysis or Calprotectin Analysis?
+Do I need a second sample to run Short Chain Fatty Acid analysis?

 Do you accept extracted samples?